1006638720/file-demo/README.md

 # file-demo
 This is a tutorial on how to upload files in SpringBoot with RESTFul API

-There are many APIs that we often use in our daily work
+There are fundamental APIs which penetrate very nook and cranny of Apps.

 - upload file
 - upload batch files